bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 I want to say yes but I honestly don't think I understood.

-Adam Gibson: 00:40:51
+Adam Fiscor: 00:40:51

 Okay, so there is a round Wasabi CoinJoin, Wasabi or CoinShuffle doesn't matter the round fails what happens in CoinShuffle?
 The same participants will CoinJoin.
-It is coinshuffle.
+It is CoinShuffle.
 In Wasabi it's not the same participants.
 Wasabi just lowers the required number with the number of malicious participants but still in that round anyone can register.

 Aviv Milner: 00:41:32

 Okay so two things about that then.
-So firstly, coinshuffle, if a coinshuffle round fails, it goes through the blame phase, it points out someone to blame, and then it does a CoinJoin another coinshuffle without that participant that's what I understood.
+So firstly, CoinShuffle, if a CoinShuffle round fails, it goes through the blame phase, it points out someone to blame, and then it does a CoinJoin, another CoinShuffle without that participant that's what I understood.

-Adam Gibson: 00:41:53
+Adam Fiscor: 00:41:53

 Yes, exactly.

 Aviv Milner: 00:41:53

-And in terms of Wasabi, I thought Wasabi was you know if a coinjoin fails It's because someone didn't sign and that one coin that didn't sign is banned for example and all the coins try again minus that one coin.
+And in terms of Wasabi, I thought Wasabi was you know if a CoinJoin fails It's because someone didn't sign and that one coin that didn't sign is banned for example and all the coins try again minus that one coin.
 So I guess I'm confused on both issues.

-Adam Gibson: 00:42:15
+Adam Fiscor: 00:42:15

-You are right except the end that not all the coins who already registered it's not those who are redoing the exact same failing round without the malicious person but it's a completely new round anyone can come the malicious person is banned but any new coin can come in, in coinshuffle new coin cannot come in okay
+You are right except the end that not all the coins who already registered it's not those who are redoing the exact same failing round without the malicious person but it's a completely new round anyone can come the malicious person is banned but any new coin can come in, in CoinShuffle new coin cannot come in okay

 Aviv Milner: 00:42:52

 okay so that that I had that I understand and I didn't know that was the case and it's a bit, yeah, it's a very small detail but yeah, I guess it's important.

-Adam Gibson: 00:43:09
+Adam Fiscor: 00:43:09

 All right, next question.
 What is secure multiparty computation?